Undergraduate Minors and Pre-Professional Paths

 Read more about the Global Health minor.

-If you are a DNS major, and you are interested in pursuing a career in nutrition and physical fitness,sports medicine or a related field, you may want to consider the Applied Exercise Science minor.
+DNS majors who are interested in pursuing a career in nutrition and physical fitness, sports medicine or a related field might consider the Applied Exercise Science minor.

 The minor requires completion of courses in kinesiology, exercise physiology, and biomechanical principles of human movement, which are offered through Ithaca College’s Department of Exercise and Sport Sciences, School of Health Sciences and Human Performance.